Canon 77D versus Canon SL2

 - More modern: Was introduced somewhat (4 months) more recently.

 If the count of relative strengths (bullet points above) is taken as a measure, the SL2 comes out slightly ahead of the 77D (4 : 3 points).
-However, the pertinence of the various camera strengths will differ across photographers, so that you might want to weigh individual camera traits according to their importance for your own imaging needs.
+However, the pertinence of the various camera strengths will differ across photographers, so that you might want to weigh individual camera traits according to their importance for your own imaging needs before making a camera decision.